akurzela/quicksightpublicembed/README.md

 - An Amazon Quicksight account with session capacity pricing enabled
 -	An Amazon Quicksight dashboard (see [AWS documentation](https://docs.aws.amazon.com/quicksight/latest/user/example-analysis.html) for more detailed steps on how to create one)
 -	A sample React appliacation ([here](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) you can find steps on how to start)

+## Step 0: Create your Amazon Quicksight dashboard
+For your convenience, sample analyses are automatically generated when you create an account in Amazon QuickSight.
+- Business overview
+- People overview
+- Sales pipeline
+- Web and marketing analytics
+These datasets were created by 47Lining, an AWS Advanced Consulting Partner with Big Data Competency designation.
 ## Step 1: In your AWS account, set up permissions for unauthenticated viewers
 Create a policy in AWS Identity and Access Management (IAM) that your application will assume on behalf of the viewer.
 Go to **Policies** and select **Create policy** button.
 Next, choose a JSON tab and paste a policy that looks as following:
 ```